 When you think of NOLA, you think of gumbo—this classic stew is actually Louisiana’s official state dish.
 While most families and restaurants have their own spin on the classic recipe, almost all recipes start with what Louisianans deem the holy trinity of onions, bell peppers, and celery, and use a classic French roux (a thickener for sauces made of flour and fat).

 The dish also has Cajun and Creole variations—while Cajun preparations usually use a dark roux base and mix shellfish with andouille sausage or ham, Creole methods use shellfish and okra along with a filé powder of ground and dried sassafras leaves.
 No matter which method you try, you’re in for a treat.
 Gumbo is a hearty, satisfying, and delicious meal.
-Pro tip: the Plated gumbo recipe is super easy to scale up and make for a crowd, for your next dinner party.
+Our Shrimp Gumbo with Crispy Okra is super easy to scale up and make for a crowd.

 Jambalaya is a classic Louisiana rice-and-meat dish that many confuse with gumbo.
 They key difference is that, while gumbo is made separately and served over rice, in jambalaya, the rice is prepared alongside other ingredients like andouille, chicken, crawfish, shrimp, and of course, the holy trinity of onion, bell peppers, and celery.
 Think of gumbo more as a stew, and jambalaya as more of a cousin of the traditional Spanish paella dish.

-This is another great dish to serve at your next dinner party—especially because it’s mainly cooked in one pan, which means minimal clean up!
+This a great dish to serve at your next dinner party—especially because it’s mainly cooked in one pan, which means minimal clean up!

 This traditional NOLA sandwich is served on French baguette bread and typically features either fried seafood (oysters, shrimp, or crab are common) or meat (like roast beef or fried chicken).
 Depending on whether you go the seafood or meat route, your sandwich will be prepared either hot or cold.
 Make it “dressed” by adding lettuce, tomato, pickles, and mayonnaise or melted butter.
 If you haven’t already guessed, this is a messy sandwich—come prepared with a lot of napkins.
-Plated’s crispy fish number can hold you over until you get to NOLA.
+Try our Crispy Flounder Po’Boys to hold you over until you get to NOLA.

 If you walk by any bar or brunch table along Bourbon Street, you’re bound to find countless people sipping on a milky, frozen concoction known locally as milk punch.
 This milk and bourbon (or brandy) based drink is served icy cold, and usually garnished with a sprinkle of nutmeg.
 Milk punch is a variation on eggnog—so if you’re a fan of the creamy holiday drink, you’re going to love it’s NOLA cousin.